sergiomele97/Linked_crystal_monorepo/README.md

   </tr>
 </table>

+# New plan: quickstart with docker and wiki index

 # 1 Developing this project on your machine:

 ## Introduction: If you have 0 patience and are just a little bit familiar with docker I recommend you the one click ready environment: Containerized development environment on your web browser using webtops => (pending implementation)